epam/hub-extensions/kubernetes/README.md

 4. Change current context in this file.
 5. Add `KUBECONFIG` declaration to the .env file

-For compatibility with superhub components it will rely that context name is the same as `HUB_DOMAIN_NAME`
+For compatibility with hubctl components it will rely that context name is the same as `HUB_DOMAIN_NAME`